Rape vs. Statutory Rape: The Difference in California

 San Bernardino Rape Lawyer Legal Defenses

-Each case is unique, so if you have been charged with either rape or statutory rape it is critical that you retain the services of an experienced San Bernardino sex crimes attorney who can build a tailormade defense given your individual circumstances.
+Each case is unique, so if you have been charged with either rape or statutory rape it is critical that you retain the services of an experienced San Bernardino violent crime attorney who can build a tailormade defense given your individual circumstances.
 With that said, some of the most commonly asserted defenses to these two sex crimes are outlined below.

 Commonly asserted rape defenses: